10 Bad Cleaning Habits You Need to Break

 Storing Cleaning Products Incorrectly

-This is another bad cleaning habit you need to get reed of if you have it.
-People spent hours to find the proper cleaners and tools because they don’t store cleaning products properly after the last cleaning job.
+This is another bad cleaning habit you need to get rid of if you have it.
+People spent hours finding the proper cleaners and tools because they don’t store cleaning products properly after the last cleaning job.
 You can divide your cleaning products and store them close to each cleaning area.
 For example, you can keep bathroom cleaners in a small plastic carryall and store them on a shelf or under the sink.

 Letting the Dishes Pile Up